daisygao/OnlineJudge/leetcode/README.md

 Largest Rectangle in Histogram: left right idx problem.
 Non-descending sequence using stack

-Length of Last Word: easy
+Length of Last Word: length increment

 Letter Combinations of a Phone Number: easy